YousefMafi96/Papers/README.md

 # Papers

 In this repository, the owner shares code implementations from their scientific publications.
 All publications are categorized based on their names and classes, which encompass quantum communication, quantum information processing, quantum algorithms, and quantum machine learning.

 -------------------------------------------------------------------------------------------------------------------------------

-**Title**: Quantum Broadcasting of An Arbitary n-Qubit Cluster State: Quantum Noise Analysis Using Quantum State Tomography Via IBMQ Simulation
+# Quantum Broadcasting of An Arbitary n-Qubit Cluster State: Quantum Noise Analysis Using Quantum State Tomography Via IBMQ Simulation

 **Authors**: Yousef Mafi.
 Ali Kookani.
 Hossein Aghababa.
 Masoud Barati.
 Mohammadreza Kolahdouz